 Ingredient Notes and Substitutions

-- Turkey sausage – If you can’t find this, you can use pork sausage or any ground meat available.
+- Turkey sausage: If you can’t find this, you can use chicken sausage or any ground meat available.

-- Milk – You can use any kind of milk you have on hand, such as whole milk, 2% milk, or almond milk.
+- Milk: You can use any kind of dairy milk you have on hand, and even non-dairy milk products work.

 - Baking Sheet